Legislative Tracker

 Senate companion to H.R.
 7506.
 Imposes secondary sanctions on foreign entities that purchase Russian crude oil or petroleum products above the G7 price cap.
 Strengthens enforcement of existing oil price caps and closes loopholes exploited by Russia's shadow fleet.

-Why it matters: The Senate companion to H.R.
-7506, this bill strengthens enforcement of the G7 oil price cap and closes shadow fleet loopholes -- cutting off the revenue stream that directly funds Russia's missiles and drones targeting Ukrainian civilians.
+Why It Matters: The Senate companion to H.R.
+7506, this bill strengthens enforcement of the G7 oil price cap and closes shadow fleet loopholes, cutting off the revenue stream that directly funds Russia's missiles and drones targeting Ukrainian civilians.

 Progress